 For the self-employed, full Universal Credit at a rate equivalent to statutory sick pay and the next tax self assessment payments will be deferred until the start of next year.

 VAT deferred until the end of June, with option to postpone longer.
 Will need to be repaid at a later date.
+It represents a £30bn injection into the economy.

 Business rates holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.
 Businesses that received the retail discount in the 2019 to 2020 tax year will be rebilled by their local authority as soon as possible.
 In addition, a £25,000 grant will be provided to retail, hospitality and leisure businesses operating from smaller premises, with a rateable value between £15,000 and £51,000.